 Distance Counseling in Georgia

-As a Distance Credentialed Counselor, I offer online video distance counseling for residents of Georgia living in Athens, Americus, Augusta, Albany, Columbus, Statesboro, Dalton, Savannah, Macon and all the areas in between.
+I offer online video distance counseling for residents of Georgia living in Athens, Americus, Augusta, Albany, Columbus, Statesboro, Dalton, Savannah, Macon and all the areas in between for the transgender community and other concerns.
 Please read my frequently asked questions to learn more about how to start using online counseling with me.

 Frequently Asked Questions About Distance Counseling

 1. Tell me more about Distance Counseling and how it works.

 Video and phone sessions allow you to have a therapy session from the convenience of your home or other private place.
 Video counseling is therapy without dealing with long drives, traffic or taking time off of work.
 Phone sessions are available for your convenience.
 For online video sessions, I use Vsee, which is a HIPPA compliant and very easy to use.
 I will send you an invitation to connect with you via Vsee.
 Then, using your laptop, desktop, or an app on your phone, you can log in around the time of your appointment and we can see and hear each other through video and type through chat.

 2. What are the Benefits of Distance Counseling?

 There are many benefits to having your session through video or phone, but the greatest of these is convenience.
 Access to LGBTQIA and gender affirming care when you are in a rural Georgia can be hard to find.
 You will no longer have to take off work during the day or to drive up several hours to the closest available therapist that is trained and knowledgeable for your individual concerns.
 Video counseling from the privacy of home also offers the opportunity for you to present as you feel comfortable.

 3. Can I have sessions with you via video or phone?